Trauermusik: The music

 Trauermusik consists of four very short movements.
 The first movement is marked Langsam.
 The second movement (Ruhig bewegt) is less than a minute in length and the third is only slightly longer.

-The last movement is the heart of the work and in it, Hindemith quotes the chorale "Vor deinen Thron tret' ich hiermit" ("Here I stand before Thy throne"), well known in Germany via the harmonisation by Johann Sebastian Bach.
-Hindemith was unaware at the time, but the tune was very familiar in England as the "Old 100th", to the words "All people that on Earth do dwell".
+The last movement is the heart of the work.
+Hindemith intended to quote the chorale "Vor deinen Thron tret' ich hiermit" ("Here I appear in front of Thy throne"), the words being well known from Johann Sebastian Bach's deathbed composition.
+Hindemith chose Bach's harmonisation BWV 327, unaware at the time, that the original manuscript of this setting is without text and that the text "Vor deinen Thron" was added only by the editors of the Bach-Gesellschafts-Ausgabe, whereas Bach for "Vor deinen Thron" always used the tune "Wenn wir in höchsten Nöten sein".
+The tune of BWV 327, on its part, was very familiar in England as the "Old 100th", to the words "All people that on Earth do dwell".

 The piece also contains quotations from Symphony: Mathis der Maler and Der Schwanendreher.
 Trauermusik immediately entered the repertoire of violists, as well as cellists and even violinists.

 The Swiss philanthropist and music patron Werner Reinhart, to whom Hindemith had dedicated his Clarinet Quintet in 1923, later told Gertrud Hindemith "there was something Mozartian" about her husband's writing Trauermusik in half a day, and premiering it the same day.
 "I know no one else today who could do that", he said.